Neuroplasticity: Can Thoughts “Rewire” the Brain?

 The sensory information in your neurons and the way that information is organized in neural networks is what makes us who we are (learning and memory).
 So, in the most real and neurological sense, “we are what we think.”
 Descriptions of this can get more complex, but the mechanics are as stated.

 TIP: Neuroplasticity is sometimes referred to as synaptic plasticity or just plasticity.
 It was previously thought that only some synaptic plasticity was occurring in young people, we now know our whole brain reshapes throughout life, even growing new cells in some areas of the brain.

 TIP: Saying “thoughts re-wire the brain” in regards to neuroplasticity is analogous to saying “everything is energy” in regards to mass-energy equivalence.
 For a 101 level introduction, this is fine, but it isn’t a scientific description.

 As noted above, every time you have a thought (internal) or store a sensory memory from an external source, neurons are stimulated.
 When two neurons fire together they create or strengthen a bond when they fire apart a bond is weakened.

 The weakening of synaptic connections is a key aspect of plasticity.
 Some unused pathways are “pruned away” altogether due to a process called synaptic pruning.
 Synaptic pruning is important because the brain eats up a lot of the bodies energy, and thus getting rid of older less-useful information is key.

 This video discusses Neuroplasticity.
 The term we use to describe the plasticity of the brain beyond synapses.

-Simply put, based on how we process stimuli and our internal thoughts (and therefore which neurons are stimulated when), the human brain rewires itself by:
+Depending on the way we process stimuli and our internal thoughts, and, therefore, which neurons are stimulated at which times, the human brain rewires itself by: